 Continuous enhancement of the control environment to protect from, and detect and respond to, e-banking fraud, DDoS, targeted attacks and more specific ransomware attacks remains one of the highest priorities.
 Additional controls continue to be embedded in the organisation as part of the overall internal control framework and are continuously re-assessed against existing and new threats.
 In addition, ING continues to strengthen its global cybercrime and fraud resilience through extensive collaboration across the globe with financial industry peers, law enforcement authorities, government (e.g. National Cybersecurity Centre) and Internet Service Providers (ISPs).
-See also 'How we are making the difference' and 'Non-financial risk'.
+See also 'Non-financial risk'.